sanchitgarg/Project2-Stream-Compaction/README.md

 ### Output

 The console output of the program is as follows.
 Note that a test for Radix Sort was also written.
-I used the sort function under the header file <algorithm> and compared my implementations result with it.
+I used the sort function under the header file "algorithm" and compared my implementations result with it.
 This was done to test the correctness of the Parallel Radix Sort implementation.

 ****************
 ** SCAN TESTS **
 ****************

     [  30  41  15  22  11  41  10  37  48  41  44  30  26 ...
 20   0 ]
 ==== cpu scan, power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26119 26139 ]
 ==== cpu scan, non-power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26031 26064 ]
     passed

 ==== naive scan, power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26119 26139 ]
     passed

 ==== naive scan, non-power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 0   0 ]
     passed

 ==== work-efficient scan, power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26119 26139 ]
     passed

 ==== work-efficient scan, non-power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26031 26064 ]
     passed

 ==== thrust scan, power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26119 26139 ]
     passed

 ==== thrust scan, non-power-of-two ====

     [   0  30  71  86 108 119 160 170 207 255 296 340 370 ...
 26031 26064 ]
     passed